-Lindenmayer systems (Lindenmayer 1968) (or L-systems for short) are a domain-specific language in the truest sense of the term.
+Lindenmayer systems [Lindenmayer 1968] (or Lsystems for short) are a domain-specific language in the truest sense of the term.
 Aristid Lindenmayer was a theoretical biologist-the archetypal domain expert-studying plant growth.
-Lindenmayer needed a language in which to express his models, and thus developed one whose model of computation mirrors plant growth.
+Lindenmayer recognized that he needed a language in which to express his models.
+Naturally, he developed one whose model of computation mirrors plant growth.

 A Lindenmayer system consists of an initial string (or axiom), and a set of rewriting rules.
-The system evolves by applying the rewriting rules to the axiom, applying them again to the result, and so on.
+The system evolves by applying the rewriting rules to the axiom, then applying them again to the result, and so on.
 Whereas rewriting rules in an operational semantics or a context-free grammar are applied one at a time, rules in a Lindenmayer system are all applied in parallel, at each step of the computation.
-Plants do not grow one leaf at a time; many parts all grow at once.
+This is as befits the domain.
+After all, plants do not grow one leaf at a time; many parts all grow at once.